amd/ryzen-ai-documentation/docs/getstartex.rst

 Build and Run Resnet50 C++ sample
 ----------------------------------

-The CMake list files and related artifacts are provided in the ``cpp/resnet50/*`` folder.
+The C++ source files, CMake list files and related artifacts are provided in the ``cpp/resnet50/*`` folder.
+The source file ``cpp/resnet50/resnet50_cifar.cpp`` takes 10 images from the CIFAR10 test set, converts them to .png format, preprocesses them, and performs model inference.
 The example has onnxruntime dependencies, that are provided in ``cpp/resnet50/onnxruntime/*``.

 Run the following command to build the resnet50 example.
 Assign ``-DOpenCV_DIR`` to the OpenCV installation directory.

 .. code-block:: bash